vibe-project/vibe-project.github.io/projects/vibe-java-server/3.0.0-Alpha10/reference/index.md

 Here is how to integrate Vibe Java Server with awesome technologies.

 ### Dependency Injection
-With Dependency Injection, you can inject Server wherever you need.
+With Dependency Injection, you can inject server wherever you need.
 Registers a `Server` as a singleton component and inject it wherever you want to handle socket.

 **Examples**